Menu Close

 5.2 Western Region CPI (Month-on-Month)

-In December 2025, the month-on-month headline inflation of the Western region increased to 0.38 percent.
-This was mainly driven by increase in the index of Food.
+In January 2026, the month-on-month headline inflation of the Western region increased to 3.81 percent.
+This was mainly driven by increase in the index of both Food and Non-food.

 6. Annual Average Inflation, National